Eighteenmile Creek AOC

 Monitoring Project Highlight: Fish Community Survey

-A recent study is looking at fish population abundance and fish community structure and comparing it to a reference site of Oak Orchard Creek.
+This study looked at fish population abundance and fish community structure within Eighteenmile Creek and compared it to a reference site, Oak Orchard Creek.
 In June 2019, a team of USGS, New York State Department of Environmental Conservation (NYDEC), NYS Museum Ichthyology Lab and Niagara County Soil and Water Conservation District (NCSWCD) sampled over 1000 fish from Eighteenmile Creek and Oak Orchard Creek.
 The researchers assessed fish weight as an indicator of individual fish health, and species diversity, as an indicator of the overall health of the creek.
-Based on the results, the fish from both locations were similar and did not have significant differences.
+Based on the results, the fish from both locations did not have significant differences.
 This project is a positive step in meeting the fisheries component of the Degradation of Fish and Wildlife Populations BUI removal criteria.
 A peer review journal article of this assessment has been written by USGS, NYSDEC and NCSWCD to be published in a future issue of the Journal of Great Lakes Research.

 Monitoring Project Highlight: Mink Study

 In 2018, SUNY Brockport started a study to assess the status of two BUIs and their effects on wildlife within the Eighteenmile Creek AOC.
 The results found no reproductive or physical impairments for birds, fish, amphibians or reptiles.
 However, for mammals, initial research suggested potential reproductive issues for the study species, mink.
-In previous studies, mink have been shown to be especially sensitive to PCBs, dioxins and furans, contaminants found in Eighteenmile Creek AOC, which can cause reproductive failure.
-To determine if contaminants of concern were at high enough levels to cause reproductive problems or deformities within mink populations in the AOC, mink prey was caught, and tissue sampled.
+In previous studies, mink have been shown to be especially sensitive to PCBs, dioxins and furans, contaminants found in Eighteenmile Creek AOC.
+These contaminants can cause reproductive failure.
+To determine if contaminants of concern were at high enough levels to cause reproductive problems or deformities within mink populations in the AOC, mink were caught, and tissue sampled.
 Data from various prey species and water samples were modeled to estimate the impact in the AOC, upstream, and in the unimpacted Oak Orchard site.
 Samples were collected in Fall 2018, Spring 2019, Summer 2019, Fall 2019 and Spring 2020.
 Preliminary results suggest there may be impairments.
-The study has been completed and results of this study will determine if two BUIs are still impaired.

 - Degradation of Fish and Wildlife Populations